 Yes!
 The energy efficient LED Bulbs too…

-A new research meant solely for the conservation of energy, published recently in the journal science advances that these LED-lights are brightening up the Earth’s night steadily.
+Meant for the conservation of energy, the LED lights are brightening up the Earth’s night steadily according to a new research published recently in the journal science advances.
 That is, they are making the Earth’s nights less darker.
-They heavily contribute to the light pollution at an annual rate of 2.2% increase in outdoor lit areas whereas there has been a total increase in radiance by 1.8% per year between 2012-16.
+They heavily contribute to the light pollution at an annual rate of 2.2% increase in outdoor lit areas.
+Besides, there has been a total increase in radiance by 1.8% per year between 2012-16.

 Indoor as well as the outdoor lightings are usually poorly shielded and designed.
-Lights are inappropriately layed out and overly used leading to futile energy generation.
+Lights are inappropriately layed out and overly used which leads to futile energy generation.

 Effects Of Light Pollution

-Since, lights are not shielded, 50% of the light is directed towards the sky diminishing its view and hence, leading to energy wastage.
-As we already know, burning of fossil fuels leads to greenhouse gas emissions, so there is no harm in saying that light pollution is indirectly having an impact on global warming as well.
+50% of the light due to poor shielding is directed towards the sky, diminishing its view and hence, leading to energy wastage.
+As we already know, burning of fossil fuels leads to greenhouse gas emissions.
+So, there is no harm in saying that light pollution is indirectly having an impact on global warming as well.
 And reducing light pollution can go hand-in-hand with reducing air pollution.

 Light pollution demands not only increasing energy consumption but it poses a challenge to our ecosystem and wildlife too.
 It disrupts the daily cycle of day and night for nocturnal animals who remains active at night and expose them to the very predators they want to hide from throughout the night.